Kidney Infection (cont.)

 Patient Comments & Reviews

 Kidney Infection - Symptoms

-Please describe your the symptoms of your kidney infection.
+What were the symptoms of your kidney Infection?

 Kidney Infection - Treatment